nocobase/docs/docs/en-US/handbook/ui/actions/action-settings/affter-successful.md

 ![20241012125623](https://static-docs.nocobase.com/20241012125623.png)

-- Stay on the current popup or page
+- Stay on the current popup or page: After the operation is successful, the pop-up window or route is not closed
-- Return to the previous popup or page（default）
+- Return to the previous popup or page(default): Close the popup window after the operation is successful
-- Redirect to
+- Redirect to: After the operation succeeds, the route is switched to the specified route